Error while fetching details, please try login again.

 Language Preference Identification

-If staff do not speak the customer’s preferred spoken language, they should determine and utilize the most appropriate language service to assist NE/LEP customers without undue delay.
+If staff do not speak the customer’s preferred spoken language, they should determine and utilize the most appropriate language service to assist LEP customers without undue delay.
 If immediate assistance by a certified bilingual worker is not readily available, staff must utilize telephone language interpretive services.

 It is also important to differentiate between nationality and language.
-Some customers may indicate their nationality, or the country that they are from, but due to the many different languages and language variants spoken in some countries, the preferred language must be specified.
+Some customers may indicate their nationality or the country that they are from, but due to the many different languages and language variants spoken in some countries, the preferred language must be specified.
 Never assume the customer’s language based on their identified race or nationality.

 For example, when a customer is asked their preferred language, they may respond that they are Indian.
 Indian is not a language; it is a nationality, and the country has over 20 official languages.
-The Language Identification Guide (Attachment I) or the “Interpreting Services Available” brochure should be used to help the customer identify if they need a Bengali, Hindi, Punjabi, or other language interpreter.
+The Language Identification Guide (Attachment I) or the PA 6279 Interpreting Services Available (Attachment II) flyer should be used to help the customer identify if they need a Bengali, Hindi, Punjabi, or other language interpreter.
 Additionally, a telephone language interpreter may assist with identifying the customer’s language by providing the customer’s country or region of origin.

 Please refer to Examples for additional scenarios.